georchestra/vrt-bot/DOCKER_HUB.md

 ## Where is it built

-This image is build using Dockerfile in `vrt-bot` repo.
+This image is built using Dockerfile in `vrt-bot` repo.

 # License